wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Using simple dictionary encoding (bit vector for symbol width and CAM for dictionary lookup) to compress cache lines

 **Lowlight:**

 1. What if master dictionary cannot retire due to cache lines never be accessed thereafter?
 I know the compressed slots